TheNorthernLight/InfoSec_h5/README.md

 ## y) Choose a password manager and explain:

+In this section, I have looked at two different password managers.
+The 1. an offline password manager KeePass and 2. an online password manager LastPass.

 ### What treaths does it protect against?

+1. KeePass protects against various threats including password theft, phishing, keylogging, and dictionary attacks.
+It stores all passwords in an encrypted database, making it more difficult for hackers to access them.

+2. LastPass password manager protects against various cybersecurity threats, such as phishing, password reuse, weak passwords, and brute-force attacks.

 ### What information is encrypted, what's not?

 ### What's the license?
 How would you describe license's effects or categorize it?